Jeunese/jeunese.github.io/docs/get-started.md

 To answer these questions, start drafting a [content framework and strategy](/?id=content-framework-and-strategy).

+### Build a content framework

 Create a [content framework](https://jeunese.github.io/#/?id=content-framework) in a draft Table of Contents (ToC).
 * Outline the topics you want to cover for meeting your documentation goals.
 * Create a simple and logical navigation structure with a flat hierarchy.
 * Create templates for consistent in-page design.

+### Plan a content strategy

-Plan your [content strategy](https://jeunese.github.io/#/?id=content-strategy), from identifying content need through to publishing and maintaining it.
+Create your [content strategy](https://jeunese.github.io/#/?id=content-strategy), from identifying content need through to publishing and maintaining it.
 * Create an implementation plan, including the rules and tools used to create the content.
 * Create a workflow, including a review process and a plan for automated tests to catch spelling errors and Markdown violations.
 * Create a governance plan, including routines for creating, publishing, maintaining, and removing content.

-## 4. Create the content
+## 3. Create the content

 Use your documentation goals, content framework and strategy, and style guide to create content.